-Trends in size composition of < 126 cm indicate the proportion of the largest size class remained stable in 2018; the second largest size class (>102 to \leq 114 cm) decreased slightly (Fig. 19).
-The two smallest size classes remained near zero (Fig. 19).
+Trends in size composition of < 126 cm indicate the proportion of the largest size class remained stable in 2019; the second and third largest size classes increased (Fig. 19), while the smallest size class remained near zero (Fig. 19).

-Fig. 18.
+Figure 18.
 Age composition (proportion of total catch) of ages 0-2, 3, 4 and 5 in the Japanese longline fishery in statistical areas 4-9, months 4-9.

-Fig. 19.
+Figure 19.
 Size composition (proportion of total catch) of juvenile SBT caught by Japanese longliners in statistical areas 4-9, months 4-9, where age 0-2≤86 cm, 86<age 3≤102 cm, 102<age 4≤114 cm, 114<age 5≤126 cm.

-Taiwanese longline fishery size/age composition
+3.2.2 Taiwanese longline fishery size/age composition

-Size composition data for SBT caught by Taiwanese longliners were obtained from the 2019 interim update of the CCSBT database.
+Size composition data for SBT caught by Taiwanese longliners were obtained from the 2020 interim update of the CCSBT database.
 Data in this table are not linked to statistical area or month of capture.
 Therefore, all available size data in this table have been aggregated.